What should I wear?

 No one will be permitted near the stage to take photos during the ceremony.
 Guests may take photographs from their seats.
 There will be two large screens on each side of the stage that will allow guests to capture larger images of you crossing the stage.

-Photo order information was provided at the March Commencement Extravaganza and information is also available on this website.
+Photo order information was provided at the April Commencement Fair and information is also available on their website.

 How do we recess out of the arena?

 Students will follow the faculty out of the arena.
 The Student Marshal will direct you by row to stand, leave your row and leave the arena in a double line.
 Undergraduates and graduate students will form two lines and march out side-by-side.